Doteveryone/mobile-browser-prototyping-kit/README.md

 </div>
 ```

-### Opening bars
+#### Opening bars

 Using the URL: append `#bar/location` to the filename in the browser’s URL bar.

 Bars dismiss themselves when tapped on.

-# Libraries
+# Dependencies

 The prototype uses Backbone, which requires jQuery and Underscore.
+They’re already included in the JS file.